Australia has a substantial relationship with Taiwan including trade and investment, education, tourism and people-to-people ties.

 Agriculture receives government assistance including import protection and domestic support.
 Import protection involves high tariff rates, tariff-rate quotas and special safeguard measures.
 In 2018, Taiwan’s average tariff on agricultural products was 15.9 per cent, as defined by WTO.
 Domestic support in Taiwan includes price stabilisation measures, subsidised loans and inputs, and income support for senior farmers.
 Government intervention continues to focus on rice.

 Taiwan is relatively open to foreign investment.
-Foreign Direct Investment (FDI) stock in Taiwan totalled US$100.9 billion in 2018.
-The largest foreign investors in Taiwan are the Netherlands, Japan, territories in the Caribbean and Germany.
+Foreign Direct Investment (FDI) stock in Taiwan totalled US$100 billion in 2019.
+The largest investors in Taiwan are from China, the Netherlands, territories in the Caribbean and Japan.
 Taiwan has relatively few restrictions, although foreign businesses periodically raise concerns about red tape and the slow progress of deregulation in a number of sectors, including telecommunications and financial services.
 For the most part, foreign investment application and approval processes are straightforward.
-Taiwan ranked 13th out of 190 economies in the World Bank's Ease of Doing Business Index 2019.
+Taiwan ranked 15th out of 190 economies in the World Bank's Ease of Doing Business Index 2020.

-Following the 2016 election of the DPP, Taiwan has sought to boost economic growth and diversification through its New Southbound Policy.
+Since the DPP came to power in 2016, Taiwan has sought to boost economic growth and diversification through its New Southbound Policy.
 The Policy aims to deepen ties with ASEAN and South Asian nations, as well as Australia and New Zealand, through strengthening economic and trade cooperation, and enhancing institutional, professional and academic interaction.